 Would you like to track the performance of your blog authors?
 The standard configuration of Google Analytics doesn’t allow author tracking.
-To enable author tracking, you’ll need to add Author as a custom dimension in Google Analytics.
+To search by author in Google Analytics, you’ll need to add Author as a custom dimension.
 In this guide, we’ll show you the easy way to set up author tracking in Google Analytics.

 Why Should You Enable Author Tracking?

-- the most popular author of your blog
+- discover the most popular author of your blog

-- which author’s posts keep visitors on your site by analyzing the bounce rate
+- see which author’s posts keep visitors on your site by analyzing the bounce rate

 Ready to find out your own blog author stats?
 Let’s get started.